stancl/payu_opencart_3/README.md

 (`opencart.test` being the local domain I use to visit the site without ngrok)

 To test email, I use [Mailtrap](https://mailtrap.io/).

+## Development notes

+- The repo uses `canceled` and `cancelled` inconsistently.
+I kept the inconsistency for backwards compatibility with the old repo (and old config data).
+    - `CANCELED` is used in the context of PayU responses
+    - `cancelled` is used in the context of language strings, config keys, and everything that relates to the extension settings page

 ## Spis treści